HAC-2020/LOO41/README.md

 ## NEXT STEPS

 As this is a demo, we did not get to authenticating users and connecting it to our MongoDB database.
 However, next steps for Valeo include linking Auth0 with MongoDB and continuing to develop algorithms to personalize the user experience.
 We aim to host it on the cloud through Microsoft Azure to minimize maintenance so we can maximize time spent on the end user.

+## COMING SOON

+To be accessible at https://valeoweb.azurewebsites.net/